Cross-Disciplinary Scholarly Research

 From Ancient Cosmology to Modern Science & Management

-Human society, as a complex adaptive system, faces daily challenges of minimizing interpersonal conflict, reducing operational chaos, and making optimal decisions in highly uncertain environments.
-We attempt to smooth out life's inconsistencies through deliberate action, yet our limited cognition, immediate incentives, and disruptive events prevent us from fully grasping the ultimate trajectory and long-term consequences of our decisions.
-The I Ching's core philosophical inquiry anchors precisely here: given that the objective world undergoes constant nonlinear change and humans lack absolute self-knowledge, how should one meaningfully and responsibly guide the evolution of life and decision-making?
+Human society, as a complex adaptive system, faces daily challenges of minimizing interpersonal conflict, reducing operational chaos, and making responsible decisions in highly uncertain environments.
+We try to smooth out life's inconsistencies through deliberate action, yet limited cognition, immediate incentives, and disruptive events prevent us from fully grasping long-term consequences.
+The I Ching's core philosophical question sits here: given constant change and limited self-knowledge, how should one guide life and decision-making responsibly?

 1. Han Dynasty Cosmology & Traditional Chinese Medicine